We offer a wide variety of fact sheets on women's health topics

 Endometriosis

-Endometriosis is a common condition affecting about 1 in 10 girls, women, and gender diverse people.
+Endometriosis is a common condition that affects about 1 in 10 girls, women, and gender diverse people.

 -